arunmrx/E-Commerce-Product-Management/README.md

     │   ├── home.hbs
     │   ├── products.hbs
     │   ├── product.hbs
+    │   ├── category.hbs
-    │   └── category.hbs
+    │   └── 404.hbs
     └── public/
         └── css/
             └── style.css

-Both applications implement the same e-commerce functionality so that the Node.js HTTP module and Express.js implementation can be compared directly.

-Routes
-Route	Description
+ROUTES

-GET /	Home page
+GET /                         - Home page
-GET /products	Display all products
-GET /products/:id	Display details of a selected product GET /category/:name	Display products belonging to a category
+GET /products                 - Display all products GET /products/:id             - Display selected product details GET /category/:name           - Display products by category

-Examples:

-/
- /products
- /products/1
- /products/5
- /category/Electronics
- /category/Shoes
- /category/Clothing

-Any invalid or unknown route returns HTTP 404 Not Found.
+Any invalid route returns HTTP 404 Not Found.

-If a valid route is requested using an unsupported HTTP method, the application can return HTTP 405 Method Not Allowed where method handling is implemented.

-Implementation A – Node.js http Module
+IMPLEMENTATION A – NODE.JS HTTP MODULE

-The first application is built using Node.js's built-in http module.
+The first application is developed using the built-in Node.js HTTP module.

-It does not use Express.js or Handlebars.

-Running the application
+Express.js and Handlebars are not used in this implementation.

+How to run:

 cd "HTTP Implementation"
 node server.js

-Then open:
+Open the following URL in the browser:

 http://localhost:3000/

-What it demonstrates
+WHAT IT DEMONSTRATES

-Manual routing using Node.js's built-in http module.
+1. Manual routing using the Node.js HTTP module.
-Manual URL parsing using the request URL.
+2. Manual URL parsing.
+3. Static routes such as / and /products.
-Dynamic route parameters such as /products/:id.
+4. Dynamic routes such as /products/:id.
-Category-based dynamic routing using /category/:name.
+5. Dynamic category routes such as /category/:name.
-Manual HTTP response handling using: res.writeHead() res.end()
+6. Manual request and response handling.
-Explicit HTTP status codes:
+7. HTTP status codes such as 200 and 404.
-200 – Successful request
-404 – Product/category/route not found
-HTML pages are generated manually using JavaScript template literals in views.js.
+8. HTML generation using JavaScript template literals.
-Product information is stored in data.js.
-Product lists are generated using JavaScript loops such as forEach().
-Product availability is handled using JavaScript conditions.
+9. Product data management using data.js.
-CSS files are served manually using Node.js file-system functionality.
+10. CSS file serving using Node.js.
+11. Custom 404 error page.
-No Express.js or Handlebars is used in this implementation.
+12. No Express.js or Handlebars is used.
-Example Dynamic Route
-GET /products/1

-The application extracts the product ID from the URL, searches for the matching product in the dataset, and displays its details.

-For example:

-/products/1

-displays the details of the product with ID 1.

-Implementation B – Express.js + Handlebars
+IMPLEMENTATION B – EXPRESS.JS + HANDLEBARS

-The second application uses Express.js for routing and Handlebars (hbs) for dynamic HTML rendering.
+The second application is developed using Express.js and Handlebars.

-Running the application
+How to run:

 cd "Express Implementation"
 npm install
 npm start

-Then open:
+Open the following URL in the browser:

 http://localhost:3001/

-What it demonstrates
-Express.js routing using methods such as: app.get('/', ...)
-app.get('/products', ...)
-app.get('/products/:id', ...)
-app.get('/category/:name', ...)
-Dynamic route parameters using: req.params.id req.params.name
+WHAT IT DEMONSTRATES

+1. Express.js routing.
+2. Static and dynamic routes.
+3. Route parameters using req.params.
-Handlebars as the template engine: app.set('view engine', 'hbs');
+4. Handlebars as the template engine.
-Separate .hbs files for different pages.
-Reusable Handlebars partials:
-header.hbs
-footer.hbs
-Dynamic product rendering from server-side data.
+5. Dynamic data rendering.
+6. Handlebars partials for header and footer.
-{{#each}} loops for displaying multiple products.
+7. {{#each}} loop for displaying multiple products.
-{{#if}} conditional blocks for product availability.
+8. {{#if}} and {{else}} for product availability.
-Category filtering using route parameters. express.static() for serving CSS files.
+9. express.static() for serving CSS files.
-Custom 404 page for invalid routes.
+10. Custom 404 error page.
-Dynamic data passed from the Express server to Handlebars templates.
-Example Handlebars Loop
+11. Separate template files for different pages.
+12. Dynamic category filtering.

+HANDLEBARS FEATURES USED

+The Express implementation uses Handlebars to dynamically generate the web pages.

+Each Loop:

 {{#each products}}
-    <h2>{{name}}</h2>
-    <p>₹{{price}}</p>
+    {{name}}
+    {{price}}
 {{/each}}

-This allows multiple products to be displayed dynamically without manually writing HTML for every product.
+The {{#each}} helper is used to display multiple products dynamically.

-Conditional Rendering
+Conditional Rendering:

-Product availability is displayed using a Handlebars conditional:

 {{#if available}}
-    <span>In Stock</span>
+    In Stock
 {{else}}
-    <span>Out of Stock</span>
+    Out of Stock
 {{/if}}

-This demonstrates conditional/helper functionality required by the assignment.

-Sample Product Data
+The {{#if}} helper is used to display the availability status of each product.

+SAMPLE PRODUCT DATA

-Both implementations use an e-commerce product dataset stored in data.js.
+Both implementations use the same product dataset stored in data.js.

-The dataset contains 12 products from different categories.
+The project contains 12 products from different categories.

-Electronics
+Electronics:

-iPhone 15
+1. iPhone 15
-Samsung Galaxy S24
+2. Samsung Galaxy S24
-HP Pavilion Laptop
+3. HP Pavilion Laptop
-Sony WH-1000XM5 Headphones
+4. Sony WH-1000XM5 Headphones
-Apple AirPods Pro
+5. Apple AirPods Pro

-Shoes
+Shoes:

-Nike Air Max
+6. Nike Air Max
-Adidas Running Shoes
+7. Adidas Running Shoes

-Clothing
+Clothing:

-Levi's Jeans
+8. Levi's Jeans
-Puma T-Shirt
+9. Puma T-Shirt

-Accessories
+Accessories:

-Casio G-Shock Watch
+10. Casio G-Shock Watch
-Ray-Ban Sunglasses
+11. Ray-Ban Sunglasses

-Bags
+Bags:

-American Tourister Backpack
+12. American Tourister Backpack

-Each product contains information such as:
+Each product contains:

 ID
 Product Name